MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     ??-???    '[compound with /s/ followed by /tʃ/]' ??-???    '[compound with /dʒ/ followed by /s/]'

+#### A.B.C.
+Romanization notes

+When phonemes are realized differently as a result of morphophonological processes, this change is indicated in the romanization when the phoneme's place or manner of articulation changes.
+In practice, this means that the romanization will reflect nasal assimilation, phonetic gemination due to the velar fricative, as well as sibilant harmony, but it will not reflect voicing of voiceless obstruents.

+In the case of the velar fricative, it will be replaced with the symbol for the following segment's voiceless version.
+This is because otherwise, for example, /ikga/, pronounced [igga], would still be spelled ⟨ikga⟩, while /ixga/, also pronounced [igga], would be spelled ⟨igga⟩.
+In this example, by spelling it with ⟨k⟩ instead of ⟨g⟩, we avoid spelling homophones differently in the romanization.

 ## <a name="noun_morphology"></a>A. Noun morphology <a href="#table_of_contents">^</a>